What is the Best SSRI for Anxiety? Types, Side Effects & Anxiety Treatment

 It has been estimated by the Epidemiological Catchment Area (RCA) study that approximately one-quarter of people will experience severe symptoms, disability, and handicap as a consequence of anxiety disorders at some time during their lifetime.
-These disorders are associated with significant morbidity and increased mortality, probably as a consequence of increased suicide rates among sufferers.
+These disorders are associated with significant morbidity and increased mortality, probably due to increased suicide rates among sufferers.

 The spectrum of anxiety disorders includes generalized anxiety disorder (GAD), panic disorder (PD) and agoraphobia, obsessive-compulsive disorder (OCD), phobic disorder (including social phobia), and posttraumatic stress disorder (PTSD).
-With the discovery of new psychotropic medications, specific diagnosis within this spectrum is essential because each of these disorders responds to specific pharmacotherapy.
-The approach to anxiety should also recognize that anxiety and depression are often comorbid conditions.
+With the discovery of new psychotropic medications, specific diagnosis within this spectrum is essential because each disorder responds to particular pharmacotherapy.
+The approach to anxiety should also recognize that anxiety and depression are often comorbid.